StefanWutz/bosh-community-stemcell-ci-ct-infra/README.md

 - Add real main github team for authentication
 - Add security group/source range to access resources from SAP network to access control-tower metadata
 - More Grafana dashboards for BOSH, credhub, grafana
+- Validate the use of [volatile lifecycle vms](https://github.com/EngineerBetter/control-tower/blob/master/docs/deploy.md#volatile-lifecycle-vms)

+# Remarks

+## Costs
+Estimated costs per month for GCP can be found under https://github.com/EngineerBetter/control-tower/blob/master/docs/cost.md.

+## Using spot instances
+Spot instances can be used to save costs.
+See https://github.com/EngineerBetter/control-tower/blob/master/docs/deploy.md#volatile-lifecycle-vms on how to use them.

+## Managing teams
+Management of teams in concourse can be done using an additional [pipeline](https://github.com/EngineerBetter/concourse-mgmt).